TurtleWatch

-Did you know that Green Turtles and Loggerhead Turtles nest on Gold Coast beaches?
+Did you know Sea Turtles nest on Gold Coast beaches?

 Since 2020, Watergum has mobilised the Gold Coast community to identify, monitor and protect nesting sites.